varlardohaeris/emacs-archives/emacswiki/apu-readme.txt

  prefix argument it has a line describing each occurrence of each character in the region.

+ By default, `describe-chars-in-region' includes characters with names that are not known to Emacs.
+This includes Private Use Area (PUA) characters.
+If you customize option `apu-include-unnamed-chars-flag' to `nil' then such characters are excluded, and they are reported in the echo area (and buffer `*Messages*').

- For each of these commmands, in the help buffer describing the characters you can use these keys to act on the character described on the current line:
+ For each of these commmands, in the help buffer describing the characters you can use the following keys to act on the character described on the current line:

   * `RET' or `mouse-2' - see detailed information about it.